vannjo02/jsgames/readme.md

 This site uses SQLAlchemy to store use information and game scores.
 There are six tables in all, with a one to many relationship.
-We used the python module bcrypt to hash passwords, and we also used an equality algorithm that protects against time attacks, because flask-login suggested to do so.
+We used the python module bcrypt to hash passwords, and it also is used to verify passwords, while protecting against time-attacks.

-There is a file called createdb.py which will create the sqlite database file from scratch when it's run.
+There is a file called createdb.py which will create the sqlite database (or whatever the source is specified as) file from scratch when it's run.

-There is some commented out code that was being used for protection against malicious redirects, at the suggestion of flask-login again, but it wasn't working properly.
+There is some commented out code that was being used for protection against malicious redirects, at the suggestion of flask-login, but it wasn't working properly.

 WTForms is used to validate the forms for register, login, change password, and delete account.